samvik07/samvik07/README.md

 - 🔥 PySpark
 - ☁️ Azure ML

+Besides, I love nature photography, cats, and music.
+I love to draw, sketch, and paint.
+My watching preferences are thriller and comedy.

+##### Fun Fact: I used to make Birthday Presentations using PowerPoint for my friends (during my undergrad) and everyone absolutely loved them 💙!

 🚀 Always curious, always learning.
 Data is where the stories are — and I’m here to tell them.